nf-core/website/markdown/beginners_guide.md

 nf-core has three target audiences: facilities, single users and developers.
 For facilities it provides highly automated and optimized pipelines that guaranty reproducibility of results for their users.
 Single users profit from portable, documented and easy to use workflows.
-But you can also become a developer and create your own pipeline using already available templates.
+But you can also become a developer and write your own pipeline in Nextflow using already available templates and helper tools.

 # What is Nextflow?
 Nextflow is a *workflow manager*.